LiamZ96/Mosaic/README.md

 * Private methods in classes should start with an underscore character.
 * Functions and variable names will be in camel case format.
 * Functions that don't fit on the screen should be split into multiple functions.
+* Each javascript file will start with "use strict".
+* Let and const will be used over var for variable declarations.